§95.1. Possession of firearm or carrying concealed weapon by a person convicted of certain

 of probation, parole, or suspension of sentence and be fined not less than one thousand

-whoever is found guilty of attempting to violate the provisions of this Section shall be
+(2) Whoever is found guilty of attempting to violate the provisions of this Section

 C. The provisions of this Section prohibiting the possession of firearms and carrying

-concealed weapons by persons who have been convicted of certain felonies shall not apply
+concealed weapons by persons who have been convicted of, or who have been found not

 shotgun, machine gun, submachine gun, black powder weapon, or assault rifle which is